 On 30 September 2020, a long-term loan contract was signed between the Bank of the Arab International Banking Company and Orascom Pyramids for Entertainment Projects (LLC), provided that the Bank of the Arab International Banking Company grants the company financing in the form of a long-term loan amounting to EGP 230 million equivalent US\$ 14,65 million.
-This is for the purpose of contributing to the financing of the remaining part of the investment costs of the project to develop and provide services in the visit area of Giza Pyramids and the adjacent and associated areas according to the usufruct licensing contract dated December 13, 2018, concluded between the Supreme Council of Antiquities and Orascom Investment Holding Company, as follows:and associated areas according to the Orascom Investment Holding Company, as follows:usufruct licensing contract dated December 13, 2018, concluded between the Supreme Council of Antiquities and Orascom Investment Holding Company, as follows:usufruct licensing contract dated December 13, 2018, concluded between the Supreme Council of Antiquities and - An amount of EGP 80 million equivalent US\$ 5,1 million for the civil works for the restaurant complex and the connection of utilities.
+This is for the purpose of contributing to the financing of the remaining part of the investment costs of the project to develop and provide services in the visit area of Giza Pyramids and the adjacent and associated areas according to the usufruct licensing contract dated December 13, 2018, concluded between the Supreme Council of Antiquities and Orascom Investment Holding Company, as follows:

-- -An amount of EGP 52 million equivalent US\$ 3,3 million for the infrastructure works for the information network information systems and the accounting system for the project. - An amount of EGP 90 million equivalent US\$ 5,7 million for the civil works, renovations and improvements to the visitors' building, the VIP building "the current student building", the site of the visit, the organization of the area for the stables "horses camels karts" and for the electric vans, the charging station and its maintenance. - An amount of EGP 8 million equivalent US\$,51 million for the field work of The Nile Pyramids Lounge.
+- An amount of EGP 80 million equivalent US\$ 5,1 million for the civil works for the restaurant complex and the connection of utilities. - An amount of EGP 52 million equivalent US\$ 3,3 million for the infrastructure works for the information network information systems and the accounting system for the project. - An amount of EGP 90 million equivalent US\$ 5,7 million for the civil works, renovations and improvements to the visitors' building, the VIP building "the current student building", the site of the visit, the organization of the area for the stables "horses camels karts" and for the electric vans, the charging station and its maintenance. - An amount of EGP 8 million equivalent US\$,51 million for the field work of The Nile Pyramids Lounge.